jrdalino/aws-infrastructure-event-management/README.md

 - Is there an infrastructure stress point in the design?
 (Eg. network bandwidth on instance)
 - Is there an application stress point in the design?
 (Eg. single row on database)
 - What load testing will be performed on the platform?
 - Is there a CDN being utilized for this event?
-Nope
 - Has logging been enabled on key resources to identify potential areas of performance for a repeat event? (output to S3 or other?)
 - Have alarms been set for various performance breaches?
 (Eg. Cloudwatch or other customer based tool, where is the output going to?)